Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 The *POST RECEIPTS* tab allows to assign manually external receipts uploaded in the system that have not been registered yet in the *Accounting* module.
 For detailed information about posting external receipts, see [Post a receipt](../Operation/10_ManageReceipts.md#post-a-receipt).

-> [Info] The external receipts uploaded in the *New documents* folder in the *Documents* module are displayed here.
-If there are no receipts to be posted, the message *No documents left to be registered* is displayed when clicking the *POST RECEIPTS* tab.
+> [Info] The external receipts uploaded in the *New documents* folder in the *Documents* module are displayed in the *POST RECEIPTS* tab.
+If there are no receipts to be posted, the notice *No documents left to be registered* is displayed.

-- [FY/MONTH/JOURNAL]
-Click this button to display the select fiscal year window.
-For detailed information about this cross-tab function, see [FY/MONTH/JOURNAL](./01_Book.md#fymonthjournal).

-- [EDIT]
-Click this button to display the *EDIT* context menu.
-For detailed information about this cross-tab function, see [EDIT](./01_Book.md#edit).

-- [EVALUATIONS]
-Click this button to display the *EVALUATIONS* context menu.
-For detailed information about this cross-tab function, see [EVALUATIONS](./01_Book.md#evaluations).

 - *Fiscal year XXXX/Month X/Journal X*
 This text displays the fiscal year, month and journal currently selected.
 This information is read-only.